MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 In most cases, prostate cancer is diagnosed and treated when the cancer is confined to the gland.
 But prostate cancer can metastasize, or spread, to the bones and other parts of the body.
 Today, men facing metastatic prostate cancer have many treatment options.
 The goal of these therapies is to halt cancer growth, control pain, alleviate symptoms and prolong survival.

 The prostate cancer team at the University of Chicago Medicine specializes in the latest techniques for the treatment of metastatic prostate cancer.
+A key feature of our program is the UChicago Medicine High Risk & Advanced Prostate Cancer Clinic (UCHAP), a clinic that provides focused care for men with aggressive and high-risk prostate cancer.

 Medical oncologists with expertise in prostate cancer manage the treatment of men with metastatic disease.
 As members in the Prostate Cancer Clinical Trails Consortium (PCCTC), our specialists collaborate with experts at a dozen other academic institutions in the U.S. to design, implement and complete clinical trials of novel drugs for advanced prostate cancer.
 As a result, our medical oncologists have access to therapeutics not widely available.
 We continually research and develop new therapies for metastatic prostate cancer.